cryptowhaler/go-livepeer/doc/redeemer.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; _This will trigger a `LocalSenderMonitor.SubscribeMaxFloatChange(ticket.sender)` notification_

 ## Monitoring Max Float

-*A more detailed description about `maxFloat` and it's relation to a broadcaster's reserve can be found in the [PM protocol spec](https://github.com/livepeer/wiki/blob/master/spec/streamflow/pm.md#reserve).*

 1. When max float for a `sender` is requested from the `RedeemerClient` but no local cache is available, an (unary) RPC call will be sent to the `Redeemer`.